CiscoDevNet/webexcc-digital-channels/Webex Connect Flows/README.md

 - For Contact Center to function, certain nodes need to be arranged in specific order, hence templates and samples are provided to depict the correct usage of the flows.

 ## 3.3 Workflows
-In version 3.3 of workflows, enhancements to the flows allow for facilitating the delivery of system messages, including survey links and messages, to customers
+In version 3.3 of workflows, enhancements to the flows allow for facilitating the delivery of system messages, including survey links and messages to customers

 ### Updates available in 3.3 Workflows
 - Support for:
   - Receiving a survey once the agent ends the interaction
+  - Apple Messages for Business as a channel has been provided.

 ### Sample Flows:-